lenhack/rsschool-cv/cv.md

 ## Experience:

-* ### FOUNDER AND LECTURER AT COMPUTER COMPETENCE CENTER “STREAM”
+### FOUNDER AND LECTURER AT COMPUTER COMPETENCE CENTER “STREAM”

 ##### *SEPTEMBER 2018 — JULY 2020*

 + Teaching the basics of working with computer programs
 + Teaching the basics of programming

-* ### IT ASSISTANT IN COMPUTER REPAIR SERVICE CENTER
+### IT ASSISTANT IN COMPUTER REPAIR SERVICE CENTER

 ##### *NOVEMBER 2011 — JUNE 2018*

 + Installing and configuring software
 + Repairing computers, laptops

-* ### PARENTAL LEAVE AND A PART-TIME JOB AS A CONTENT MANAGER AT THE INTERNET PROVIDER “X-NET”
+### PARENTAL LEAVE AND A PART-TIME JOB AS A CONTENT MANAGER AT THE INTERNET PROVIDER “X-NET”

 ##### *NOVEMBER 2008 – NOVEMBER 2011*

 + Populating the content of the ISP's website

-* ### Advertising designer at advertising agency "Legion"
+### ADVERTISING DESIGNER AT ADVERTISING AGENCY "LEGION"

 ##### *October 2007 – November 2008*